 Credit: Paul Scott

-Note: If you don’t get a wiring diagram with your combiner box, they can usually be found on the manufacturer’s website documentation downloads or technical support.
+Note: If you don’t get a wiring diagram with your combiner box, you can find them on the manufacturer’s website documentation downloads or technical support.

 The wiring diagrams for combiner boxes will usually be accompanied by illustrations detailing the mounting, electrical components, and the box’s input and output wiring points, as illustrated below.